-6.175.
+6.210.
 The National Planning Policy Framework, paragraph 170, states "Planning policies and decisions should contribute to and enhance the natural and local environment by: protecting and enhancing valued landscapes....."

-6.176.
+6.211.
 Landscape

-6.177.
+6.212.
 Blakeney contains many important and protected sites, habitats and species.
-Designated sites are those areas that are particularly notable for their features, biodiversity, flora, fauna or geodiversity and may be designated under international agreements (such as the Ramsar Convention and the EC Habitats Directive), national law (such as Sites of Special Scientific Interest (SSSI)) or through nonstatutory designations (such as County Wildlife Sites).
+Designated sites are those areas that are particularly notable for their features, biodiversity, flora, fauna or geodiversity and may be designated under international agreements (such as the Ramsar Convention and the EC Habitats Directive), national law (such as Sites of Special Scientific Interest (SSSI)) or through non-statutory designations (such as County Wildlife Sites).
 These sites are managed to protect and preserve the features for which they are particularly valued.

-6.178.
-The land parcels to the south of Blakeney village are found to contribute positively to the setting of the Area of Outstanding Natural Beauty and consequently have low capacity for development without causing further depiated on the landscape and further denigration of the landscape and depletion of wildlife.
+- 6.213.
+The saltmarsh habitat immediately north of the settlement is an internationally rare landscape protected through its designation as part of the North Norfolk Coast Special Area of Conservation (SAC), Special Protection Area (SPA), SSSI and Ramsar. - 6.214.
+The land parcels to the south of Blakeney village are found to contribute positively to the setting of the Area of Outstanding Natural Beauty and consequently have low capacity for development without causing further denigration of the landscape and depletion of wildlife.

-6.179.
+6.215.
 Viewed from a distance and vantage points such as Kettle Hill and the church tower, Blakeney is an attractive mosaic of red roofs, trees, gardens and green spaces set in open countryside.
 Away from the valued built environment and special character of the High Street these are the features that help to provide the unique character of our village.